djvadya/layout-ui/README.md

 ## Browser Support

 Configured via `browserslist` in `package.json`:

 - \> 1% market share
 - Last 10 versions of major browsers
 - Excludes dead browsers

-## License

-This project is available for use under your preferred license.